sboesebeck/morphium/MorphiumDoku.md

 Very important annotation to a field of every entity.
 It marks that field to be the id and identify any object.
 It will be stored as `_id` in mongo (and will get an index).

-The Id may be of any type, though usage of ObjectId is strongly recommended.
+The Id may be of any type, though usage of ObjectId (or MorphiumId in Java) is strongly recommended.

 ### Index